(L-R) Prime Minister Begin and US National Security Advisor Zbigniew Brzezinski play a game of chess at Camp David.

 Ken Stein Interview with Ambassador Roy Atherton, Washington, D.C., July 16, 1992 (16 July 1992) Alfred Roy Atherton, Jr., participated in U.S-Soviet Middle East negotiations and formulation of Rogers Plan, 1969; Kissinger-Ismail secret meeting in Paris, 1973; mission to Moscow in October 1973 to negotiate UNSC 338; Kissinger Middle East shuttle diplomacy team, 1973-1975; Assistant […]

 From 1974 – 1981, Dan Pattir served as advisor on media and public affairs for Prime Ministers Yitzhak Rabin and Menachem Begin.
-He was intimate with the negotiating details and personal relationships that unfolded between Egypt and Israel in that period, attending multiple visits to Washington, the 1978 Camp David talks and subsequent Egyptian - Israeli Treaty negotiations.
-He concluded that the Carter administration, no matter how hard it earnestly tried, it failed to grasp that neither Egypt nor Israel, were going to allow other Arab states, the Palestinian issue or the US administration ultimately to interfere with their dearly sought bilateral agreement.
+Prior to working for two Prime Ministers, he Pattir worked in the Israeli media, and here he recalls in detail how Kissinger maneuvered the Geneva 1973 conference to keep the Soviets out of decision-making.
+Likewise he was intimate with the negotiating details and personal relationships that unfolded between Egypt and Israel in that period, especially 1977-1979 including his rendition of the September 1978 Camp David negotiations.
+Pattir concluded that the Carter administration, no matter how long it earnestly tried, it failed to grasp that neither Egypt nor Israel, were going to allow other Arab states or the Palestinian issue to interfere with their eagerly sought mutually beneficial bilateral agreement, before, during or after Camp David.

 Ken Stein interview with Ambassador Moshe Sasson, Jerusalem, Israel